East County

 © East County Sports.com

 PULLMAN, Wash.
 (1-16-09) — Former El Capitan High standout HEATHER MOLZEN helped Washington State University capture its Pacific-10 Conference home opener Thursday (Jan.
-15), limiting Oregon State center Tiffany Ducker to just 9 points in the Huskies' 65-52 victory over the Lady Beavers at Friel Court.
+15), limiting Oregon State center Tiffany Ducker to just nine points in the Huskies' 65-52 victory over the Lady Beavers at Friel Court.

 Molzen, a senior majoring in health and nutrition, has started in 41 of WSU's last 45 games over the past two seasons, becoming one of the Pac 10's top defenders.
 This season, she is averaging 8.0 points and a team-leading 5.8 rebounds per outing.